The Weighted Ambient Metric: Introduction

-In a follow-up article \cite{Khaitan2022}, Khaitan will use \cref{ambient-statement,examples-theorem,poincare-statement} to give a rigorous construction of the weighted GJMS operators of all orders up to the obstruction, and to prove that they are formally self-adjoint.
-He will also give explicit formulas for the weighted GJMS operators for smooth metric measure spaces satisfying the first or last conditions of \cref{examples-theorem}.
+In a separate article \cite{Khaitan2022}, Khaitan used Theorems~\ref{ambient-statement}, \ref{examples-theorem} and~\ref{poincare-statement} to give a rigorous construction of the weighted GJMS operators of all orders up to the obstruction, and to prove that they are formally self-adjoint.
+He also gave explicit formulas for the weighted GJMS operators for smooth metric measure spaces satisfying the first or last conditions of Theorem~\ref{examples-theorem}.
 This makes rigorous the factorization of the weighted GJMS operators established by Case and Chang~\cite{CaseChang2013} in the latter case by formally arguing via warped products.